NotNullDev/raw-code-nation/README.md

 ### FrontendReact
     SPA with MUI as UI library

+### NextJS
+    Frontend made with React and MUI using NextJS framework

 ### ResourceServer
     Server to store and receive videos and files for courses.